Ireland v France: What time is kick-off and what TV channel is it on?

 What is the team news?

-We will update the teams when they are announced, with both Ireland and France naming their selections on Thursday.
+FRANCE: Thomas Ramos; Damien Penaud, Pierre-Louis Barassi, Yoram Moefana, Louis Bielle-Biarrey; Romain Ntamack, Antoine Dupont (capt); Jean-Baptiste Gros, Peato Mauvaka, Uini Atonio; Thibaud Flament, Mickaël Guillard; François Cros, Paul Boudehent, Grégory Alldritt.

+Replacements: Julien Marchand, Cyril Baille, Dorian Aldegheri, Emmanuel Meafou, Hugo Auradou, Oscar Jegou, Anthony Jelonch, Maxime Lucu.

-Garry Ringrose will miss the match after receiving a ban for a red card after a tackle on Ben Thomas in the first half against Wales.
-Caelan Doris and Ronan Kelleher are set to return from injury as they look to strengthen the pack, but Tadhg Furlong is not ready for training yet and will face a battle to be fit.
+Garry Ringrose will miss the match after receiving a ban for a red card for a tackle on Ben Thomas in the first half against Wales.
+Mack Hansen (quad) and Rónan Kelleher (neck) have been ruled out due to injury, as has Tadhg Furlong (calf).

-Outhalf Romain Ntamack is set to return for France after missing the England and Italy games through a suspension picked up in the opening game against Wales.
+For France, Romain Ntamack is back at ouhalf having served his suspension, Thomas Ramos switching to fullback.